Asma-Prog-Eng/Client_Server_Socket/README.md

 Implementation of a basic Cleint-Server Socket in C , that allows a server to communicate with two clients.
 ## Features
-- Mutli-threading
+- Socket for Server communication
-- Mutex
+- Socket for Client communication
-- Condition Variable
+-
 ## Requirements
 ### Software
 - CodeBlocks or compatible toolchain